 Wood simply sawn lengthwise or produced by a profile-chipping process.
-Sawn wood normally exceeds 6 mm in thickness (HS code 44.063, HS code 44.073); and iv) Plywood d) for the purpose of annotations in the Appendices for parts and derivatives of species traded as timber, definitions to be used should, to the extent possible, be based on the tariff classifications of the Harmonized System of the World Customs Organization;
+Sawn wood normally exceeds 6 mm in thickness (HS code 44.063, HS code 44.073); and iii) Veneer sheets iv) Plywood d) for the purpose of annotations in the Appendices for parts and derivatives of species traded as timber, definitions to be used should, to the extent possible, be based on the tariff classifications of the Harmonized System of the World Customs Organization;

-Thin layers or sheets of wood of uniform thickness, usually 6 mm or less, usually peeled or sliced, for use in making plywood, for veneering furniture, veneer containers, etc. (HS code 44.083); and e) proposals for the inclusion of timber species in Appendix II or III indicate clearly which parts and derivatives should be regulated; and
+Thin layers or sheets of wood of uniform thickness, usually 6 mm or less, usually peeled or sliced, for use in making plywood, for veneering furniture, veneer containers, etc. (HS code 44.083); and

-Consisting of three or more sheets of wood glued and pressed one on the other and generally disposed so that the grains of successive layers are at an angle (HS codes 44.12.133, 44.12.143 and 44.12.223); and
+Consisting of three or more sheets of wood glued and pressed one on the other and generally disposed so that the grains of successive layers are at an angle (HS code 44.12.133, HS code 44.12.143, and HS code 44.12.223); and